Robotics-Club-IIT-BHU/Robo-Summer-Camp-20/Part1/Subpart 3/README.md

 optional  | physicsClientId | int | if you are connected to multiple servers, you can pick one.

 11.**disconnect**: You can disconnect from a physics server.
 A 'DIRECT' or 'GUI' physics server will shutdown.
 A separate (out-of-process) physics server will keep on running.
 See also 'resetSimulation' to remove all items.

+## The task for the part
+Import the given first.urdf file at the position [5,0,0] and second.urdf file at [0,10,5] position